Places to visit

-These are mostly places and activities that can be reached by car or public transport.
+These are mostly places that can be reached by car or public transport.
 The list does include a few that require a bit of walking, but they are included in this section for completeness, and the walking will be mentioned in the description.

 Skye has more than its fair share of duns, brochs, souterrains, standing stones, burial cairns and the like.
 Here are a few of the more interesting ones I have visited.